brm2398/Web_Scrape/README.md

 # Web_Scrape
-Scrapes titles and image urls from The Kennedy Center's Millenium Stage.
+Scrapes info from websites into their respective csv, which can be converted to JSON

 Libraries:
 Beautiful Soup